1971Merlin/TMON/README.md

 TMON is an interactive tool, that works with a serial terminal e.g. PuTTY or Tera Term on an PC, or a 'real' VT100 serial terminal such as a Wyse WY-60.
 The SC/TEC keypad and 7-seg displays are not used once the program starts, and do not do anything.

+All interactions with TMON are via the serial console.
+The user types commands and the results are displayed on the terminal.

 ### Starting up TMON

-Transfer TMON to the SC/TEC by your favourite means - I use SMON's built in Intel HEX transfer; it takes about 20 seconds to transfer the nearly 4k of HEX code.
+Transfer TMON to the SC/TEC by your favourite means - I use SCMON's built in Intel HEX transfer; it takes about 20 seconds to transfer the nearly 4k of HEX code.
 Once you have TMON loaded onto the SC/TEC, run it in the usual fashion and look at your serial terminal.

 ```
 Compiled Platform: TEC-1F